tap349/tap349.github.io/_posts/2017-11-25-react-native-updating-component.md

 1. <https://medium.com/@gethylgeorge/how-virtual-dom-and-diffing-works-in-react-6fc805f9f84e>

-1. virtual DOM is updated
+1. the virtual DOM is updated
 2. diffing algorithm is run
 3. the actual DOM is updated